 Pacific Beach and Mission Beach are young-at-heart neighborhoods located right next to each other.
 Pacific Beach, in particular, is popular with the college crowd.
 The neighborhoods share a nearly 3-mile beach boardwalk that is fun to ride, bike, and skate (safely) along.

-Find excellent fast-casual food and Belmont Park along the boardwalk.
-An excellent surfing school, San Diego Surf School, gives lessons, camps, and clinics in the more family-friendly North Pacific Beach near Law Street.
+Along the boardwalk, you can find excellent fast-casual food and Belmont Park.
+San Diego Surf School, an excellent surfing school that my daughter has attended camps at, offers lessons, camps, and clinics in the more family-friendly North Pacific Beach near Law Street.

 3. Mission Bay